Mastering PDF Optimization: A Comprehensive Guide for Students and Professionals

 Removing unnecessary objects slims down PDFs.

 - Remove invalid bookmarks and links.
+Broken links or outdated bookmarks are just dead weight.

 - Optimize page content and compress objects to streamline the file.
+This involves internal restructuring and applying efficient compression to the remaining elements.

 Mastering these core techniques sets the stage for advanced optimization.